dotnet/csharpstandard/standard/basic-concepts.md

 Every namespace declaration and type declaration has an ***unqualified name*** determined as follows:

 -   For a namespace declaration, the unqualified name is the *qualified_identifier* specified in the declaration.
--   For a type declaration with no *type_parameter_list*, the unqualified name is the *identifier* specified in the declaration.
+-   For a type declaration with no *type_parameter_list*, the unqualified name is the *Identifier* specified in the declaration.
--   For a type declaration with K type parameters, the unqualified name is the *identifier* specified in the declaration, followed by the *generic_dimension_specifier* ([§12.7.12](expressions.md#12712-the-typeof-operator)) for K type parameters.
+-   For a type declaration with K type parameters, the unqualified name is the *Identifier* specified in the declaration, followed by the *generic_dimension_specifier* ([§12.7.12](expressions.md#12712-the-typeof-operator)) for K type parameters.

 ### 8.8.3 Fully qualified names